-The students gain knowlegde about the current political framework regarding the transformation of the energy system.
-The students learn the basic approach for planning and designing hydro power plants.
-The students can describe the functioning and selection criterion for different types of turbines and evaluate them regarding their fields of application.
-They are able to conduct calcultions for the preselection of turbines and use the necessary tools properly for this.
+The students can describe the functioning of different types of turbines and define selection criteria for their fields of application.
+They are able to reproduce the basic approach for planning and designing hydro power plants and to conduct calcultions for the preselection of turbines.
+They can select and apply appropriately the necessary tools for this purposes.